rdkcentral/ThunderNanoServices/DisplayInfo/doc/DisplayInfoPlugin.md

 <a name="head.Scope"></a>
 ## Scope

-This document describes purpose and functionality of the DeviceInfo plugin.
+This document describes purpose and functionality of the DisplayInfo plugin.
 It includes detailed specification of its configuration and properties provided.

 <a name="head.Case_Sensitivity"></a>
 ## Case Sensitivity